MoiraCekada/Event-planner/README.md

 # Python Web Application

-This repository contains a Python web-based application with the following features: login, signup option, minimal design, and create your event functionality.
+This repository contains a Python web-based application with the following features: login, signup option, minimal design, and create your event functionalities.

 ## Features